 Exhibit opening at Subte Montevideo, Uruguay

-Thanks to the eBay tapestry incident, I stumbled upon a secret group on Facebook, where I’ve been following the detailed preparations for a retrospective exhibit and printing of a book—a project led by curator Jorge Francisco Soto, with contributions made by friends and students.
+Thanks to the eBay tapestry incident, I stumbled upon a secret group on Facebook, where I followed the detailed preparations for a retrospective exhibit and printing of a book—a project led by curator Jorge Francisco Soto, with contributions made by friends and students.

 And wonderful students he did have!
 From 1987 to 1993, Aroztegui founded a plastic arts workshop at the National School of Fine Arts (ENBA) in Montevideo, where he formed great tapestry artists.

-December 12th at 9:00 am was the moment we have waited for, when the book Ernesto Aroztegui 1930-1994 was presented to enthusiasts and collectors.
+December 12, 2014 at 9:00 am was the moment we had waited for, when the book Ernesto Aroztegui 1930-1994 was presented to enthusiasts and collectors.
 This 416 page edition comprises his works, teaching method, and theatrical activity.
 Texts, photographs, documents, critiques, and interviews retell his trajectory and the creation of a textile movement in Uruguay and surrounding areas during the 1960’s, in addition to the following development to date.